MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-create-a-release-pipeline.md

 Your existing build pipeline defines a build agent, pipeline variables, and the tasks needed to build your software.

 The deployment part of your pipeline contains these same elements.
-In addition, your deployment configuration will typically also define one or more jobs, environments, and strategies.
+In addition, your deployment configuration typically also defines one or more jobs, environments, and strategies.

 Here's an example configuration that you'll run later in this module.
 This configuration deploys the _Space Game_ website to App Service.